 Playing the casinos is a big part of visiting Las Vegas for many travelers, but so is sticking to a budget.
 You'll never lack the opportunity to risk losing your money during a stay in Sin City and the opportunities start as soon as you land—there are slot machines all over McCarran Airport.

-But if you're intending to visit the city and strike it rich in the casinos, it is likely you'll join the thousands of other such players who leave town disappointed each week.
+But if you're intending to visit the city and strike it rich in the casinos, think again.
+It is likely you'll join the thousands of other such players who leave town disappointed each week.
 Being realistic and remaining mindful of your budget will go a long way to ensuring you have a great Vegas vacation.
 The more you know about gambling, the better the chances you'll have to go home with good memories and a little cash in your pocket.

-Vegas' mega-million dollar hotel lobbies and flashy entertainment venues represent significant wealth.
+The mega-million dollar hotel lobbies and flashy entertainment venues in Vegas represent significant wealth.
 Where does all of that wealth come from?
-Those who lose in the casino contribute a lot of it.
+Those who lose in the casino are the source of a lot of it.
 The house (the name for the casino venue) does well at the gambling tables and machines.
 Your odds are far less favorable.
 Even if you follow the best tips for winning at table games, the estimated chance of winning is just under 5 percent.

 That percentage represents a true definition of the word gamble.
 Casino owners are acutely aware of this.
 Years ago, they started promoting the word gaming to replace gambling.
-The idea then and now is to sanitize the risks and keep customers thinking positively.
+Their idea was to sanitize the risks and keep customers thinking positively.
 After all, most other games we play—sports, board games, video games—come with decent odds of winning.